Did you know you can buy and sell shares and ETF funds with no dealing fees?

 - Free Withdrawals

-There are options which do incur fees such as instant trading and faster withdrawal times, but it’s your choice on whether you choose these over the free options.
+There are options that do incur fees such as instant trading and faster withdrawal times, but it’s your choice on whether you choose these over the free options.

 How To Claim The Free Share Offer